 Also included in SSA's scope of work was to re-design two existing interior building atriums.
 Using the palette, textures, and shapes established in the main courtyard, each atrium became a unique space where seating was maximized.
 The atriums were re-invented as versatile spaces where employees could socialize, meet privately or simply enjoy the outdoors without leaving their building.

 Custom radial teak benches frame a circular patio and a large specimen tree sits in a raised planter, adding a splash of color to brighten the central outdoor space.

 An important goal for this client was to renovate an existing building rooftop patio into an accessible space for business meetings.
-The client’s priorities in this area were flexibility of space and privacy.
+The client's priorities in this area were flexibility of space and privacy.
 SSA designed the area so that it could be used for a variety of seating configurations and group sizes with both stationary and movable furniture, with planter pots functioning as screening elements.
-Paving patterns were introduced to help create the outdoor “rooms” for a sense of privacy during meetings.
+Paving patterns were introduced to help create the outdoor room's sense of privacy during meetings.

 SSA developed the planting and irrigation design for a completely renovated parking lot comprised of 1,248 parking stalls.
 This project also included two large bioswales to sustainably manage stormwater.